Identifying and Managing Fragmented Tables in SQL Server

 Fragmentation refers to the disorganization of data within a table, resulting in inefficient data storage and retrieval.
 One common cause of fragmentation is row growth, where SQL Server moves rows to new pages and leaves pointers in the original pages.
 This process increases the number of I/O operations required to fetch rows, leading to performance degradation.

-Identifying Fragmented Tables
+Identifying Fragmented Tables with T-SQL

 To identify fragmented tables, we can use SQL queries to analyze index fragmentation.
 The following SQL query provides a list of fragmented tables in descending order by fragmentation: